costinm/meshauth/README.md

-# Minimal auth library for certs and tokens
+# Minimal mesh-focused auth library

+This is an attempt to have a small, WASM and low-resource-use friendly library with no external dependencies encapsulating the most common mesh auth and provisioning patterns.

+Provisioning (metadata) is sometimes separated from auth - but it is safer and simpler and treat both as part of the 'security' layer.

 The code is in large part based on/forked from Istio and few of my projects, to remove dependencies and keep a minimal package for native mesh integration.

+Plugins:

+- discovery mechanisms for destination metadata (for example XDS).
+- certificate provisioning
+- transports

 ## Certificates

-Code to lookup certificates in the locations used in Istio/GKE and generate certs for self-signed or testing.
+The code will lookup certificates in the locations used in Istio/GKE and generate certs for self-signed or testing.
 Includes the minimal CA code, similar to Citadel.